sumit18cs/connectkgp/README.md

  - Flask-mail

 # Steps to Run it locally:

-I am using Ubuntu 16.04 LTS and python version needed for this software is minimum 3.61.
-Open Terminal and install python virtual environment using the below mentioned code:python3 -m venv newwhere, ‘new’ is the virtual environment name.2.
-Go to above created virtual environment directory and start virtual environment:  cd newsource bin/activate3.
-Now their is a folder name “kgp” in the submitted ZIP file.
-Copy paste this folder into the “new”folder which is created earlier.4.
-Go inside this foldercd kgp5.
-Now write the below code in terminal and make sure your internet is working properly otherwise their is an error.
-Reuirements.txt contain all the dependencies required for this software.pip install -r requirements.txt6.
-Everything is done now start applicaionpython app.pyNow, there is a link in the terminal just open link in the browser.(ie, local host link)
+## Prerequisites
-- Ubuntu 16.04 LTS (Make sure you have Python 3.6 or higher installed on your system to run the application)
+Make sure you have Python 3.6 or higher installed on your system to run the application.

+## Steps:

+- Ubuntu 16.04 LTS
 1. First download the zipped folder and then unzip it
 2. Install python virtual environment using the below mentioned code: `python3 -m venv new`, new is the virtual environment name
 3. Go to above created virtual environment directory and start virtual environment:  `cd new`  `source bin/activate`
 4. Navigate to the folder where you have unzipped it and enter that directory
-5. Now type the following to install all the dependencies:
-   `pip install -r requirements.txt`
+5. Now type the following to install all the dependencies: `pip install -r requirements.txt`
-6. Now finally run:
+6. Now finally run: `python application.py`
-   `python application.py`

-## Prerequisites
-Make sure you have Python 3.6 or higher installed on your system to run the application.
-- (Window)
+- Window 10
-Also install venv library to install the dependencies in a virtual environment using the command: pip install venv
+1. Install venv library to install the dependencies in a virtual environment using the command:   `pip install venv`

-## Steps:

-1. First download the zipped folder Code.zip and then unzip it.
+2. Download the zipped folder and then unzip it
-2. Open a Command Prompt/Terminal and navigate to the folder where you have unzipped it and enter that directory.
+3. Open a Command Prompt and navigate to the folder where you have unzipped it and enter that directory
-3. Create a virtual environment using the following commands:
+4. Create a virtual environment using the following commands:   `virtualenv  kgp`
-   `virtualenv  t4sne`
-4. Then to activate the environment type:
-   For windows:
-   `t4sne\Scrips\activate`

-   For Mac/Linux:
-   `source t4sne/bin/activate`
+5. Activate the environment:   `kgp\Scrips\activate`
-   Now type the following to install all the dependencies:
-   `pip install -r requirements.txt`
+6. Now type the following to install all the dependencies:  `pip install -r requirements.txt`
-   Wait for it to install everything.
-5. Next type:
-   `pipwin install pyaudio`
-6. Now finally run:
+7. Now finally run:  `python application.py`
-   `python application.py`

 Finally, open any browser and type in localhost:5000 or 127.0.0.1:500